jdlaurence/MEL_functions/README.md

 # xromm_maya
-assorted scripts for autodesk maya xromm visualization
+assorted MEL scripts for autodesk maya xromm visualization

 Euler Globe
 - Create an globe-gimbal to visualize euler rotations from a JCS data node